 Maternity leave consists of a period of 15 weeks around the birth of the child, during which the female employee is indemnified by the National Sickness and Invalidity Insurance Institute.
 The allowance amounts to 82% of the normal wage for the first 30 days of the leave.
-Afterwards, the replacement rate is reduced to 75%, and a maximum is installed of €8.77/day in 2009.
+Afterwards, the replacement rate is reduced to 75%, limited with an installed maximum amount.
 The 15 weeks can be spread around the foreseen birth date as the mother wishes, starting at the earliest six weeks before the foreseen birth date.
 In the case of multiple births, maternity leave is extended with two weeks.